htcondor/htcondor/docs/man-pages/condor_run.rst

 *condor\_run* removes these files when the job completes.
-However, if *condor\_run* fails, it is possible that these files will remain in the user’s working directory, and the HTCondor job may remain in the queue.
+However, if *condor\_run* fails, it is possible that these files will remain in the user's working directory, and the HTCondor job may remain in the queue.

 General Remarks
 ---------------